 Parents always want to help but eventually, their doting will become a hindrance when it comes to establishing yourself as a self-sufficient adult.
 I’m a firm advocate that you should establish complete financial independence of your parents in your early twenties, but if an unexpected emergency or crippling debt threw you back in the nest for a few years, make sure you claw your way out by 30.

-There’s no excuses to carry the spending mistakes of your youth into your 30’s, so your consumer debt should be long gone.
-Depending on what and how long you studied in university, your student loans should also be vanquished by age 30.
+There are no excuses to carry the spending mistakes of your youth into your 30’s.
+Your consumer debt should be long gone.
+Depending on what and how long you studied in university, your student loans might be nearly gone as well.
 If they’re not, make sure they are at their minimum.
 Of all the financial milestones on this list, paying off debt is one of the most important.
 Need some motivation?
 Check out Pay Your F#$%ing Debt

 3. Out of overdraft.

 Sometimes your chequing account runs dry when you’re trying to make ends meet, but by age 30 you’ve had a bank account long enough to know how to stay out of the red.
 If an overdraft is a habit for you, it’s one you need to break by 30.

 4. Established good credit history & a great credit score

 Maybe you missed some payments and even had a debt go to collections when you were young and foolish, but by 30 you should have redeemed yourself from these mistakes.
 Solid credit history will help you with big purchases like a house or a car but also shows you pay your bills on time and don’t live at the limit of your credit cards.

 Want to know where you stand?
 Check your credit score and get your credit report for free.

 5. Have $25,000+ saved for retirement.